Whining With Wine

 (“galact-“=milk and “ogogue“=promote) Galactagogues are thought to help promote and increase the production of breastmilk.
 These are used by moms with varying degrees of success.
 Not everyone reports an increase in breastmilk production with galactagogues, but many people do.
 Adding galactagogues to your diet, in addition to frequent nursing or pumping, can boost your milk supply!

 Brewer’s Yeast • Brewer’s yeast is different than baker’s yeast and nutritional yeast.
-Brewer’s yeast contains protein, B vitamins, iron, selenium, chromium and amino acids.
+Brewer’s yeast contains protein, B vitamins, iron, selenium, chromium, and amino acids.
 Chromium and B vitamins can help fight off depression.
-The B vitamins, iron and protein help give you energy.
+The B vitamins, iron, and protein help give you energy.
 If you have recurrent yeast problems or a yeast infection, it is best to avoid brewer’s yeast.

 Oats • Oats are a good source of fiber and iron.
 They are also a good source of manganese, phosphorus, magnesium, copper, zinc, and iron.
-They are high in antioxidants and have some anti-inflammatory effects.
+They are high in antioxidants and have anti-inflammatory effects.
 Many women notice that when they eat oats in the morning, they are able to pump more milk during the day.

 Flaxseed • Flaxseed has phytoestrogens that can increase breast milk production.